-Email notification of a suspicious login attempt to your account is a good security solution to protect your users.
+Email notification of a suspicious login attempt to your account is a good security solution to protect customers.
 It ensures that no one but you can enter your account unnoticed, which is even more important on days when hackers are running phishing campaigns to get the password to your Microsoft account.
 Unfortunately, this security alert system has become a focus for attackers.
 Users are now receiving fake messages from Microsoft and alerts for unusual activities, which usually end up in the spam folder.
 As a result, hackers have begun to use such a trick to gain access to user accounts.
 Below we will tell you how to identify a spam email about logging into your Microsoft account and protect yourself from negative consequences.

 When does Microsoft notify about unusual sign-in activity?